feiglab/idpgan/README.md

 ## Datasets

-In `data` directory of this repository, we have the following files with information on the training, validation and test sets of idpGAN:
+In the `data` directory of this repository, we have the following files with information on the training, validation and test sets of idpGAN:
-  - `idptest.fasta`: a [FASTA](https://en.wikipedia.org/wiki/FASTA_format) file storing all the sequences of *IDP_test*, the test set of idpGAN.
   - `idpgan_training_set.fasta`: a FASTA file storing all the sequences used in the training set of idpGAN.
 All of them were obtained from [DisProt](https://disprot.org).
   - `hbval_split_[01234].txt`: files storing the names of the training set sequences used in the five validation partitions of the *HB_val* set in the [idpGAN article](https://www.biorxiv.org/content/10.1101/2022.06.18.496675v1).
+  - `idptest.fasta`: a [FASTA](https://en.wikipedia.org/wiki/FASTA_format) file storing all the sequences of *IDP_test*, the test set of idpGAN.

-We also have the following files, that constitute a small dataset to demo the generatative model:
+We also have the following files, that allow you to run a demo of the generatative model on a small dataset:
   - `generator.pt`: PyTorch weights for a pre-trained generator model.
 They are the same weights we used to generate conformations for the *IDP_test* proteins in the article.
   - `*.npy`: NumPy array files storing the xyz coordinates for 5 x 1000 ns MD simulations for two *IDP_test* proteins and one poly-alanine molecule.